ambiere/genesis/CONTRIBUTING.md

 ## Contributing Guidelines

-Thank you for considering contributing to the development of the genes!
+Thank you for considering contributing to the development of the orign!
 Your contributions help improve and enhance the functionality of our API, making it more valuable for users.
 Before contributing, please take a moment to review the guidelines outlined below.